Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Introduction

+In Sec. \ref{sec:acc eom} we derive the effective equations of motion (EEOM) through variational derivatives of the effective action $\Gamma$.
+We do this first for the one point function, or average position $\chi$, whose equation of motion simply reduces to an over-damped equation in an effective potential with no noise i.e. purely classical.
+We then obtain an equation for the evolution of the two point function; this Green's function equation allows us to solve for the Variance and Covariance of the stochastic process.
+Solutions to these deterministic equations with appropriate initial conditions can then approximate the relaxation towards equilibrium.

-In Sec. \ref{sec:Sol Flow} we present numerical solutions to the flow equations for five types of anharmonic bare potentials which represent highly non-trivial systems: a polynomial asymmetric potential which does not exhibit any local maxima, a symmetric quartic double well, an asymmetric, double Lennard-Jones with two local minima and a rather flat region around the maximum, as well as two ``rugged'' potentials consisting of a simple harmonic $x^2$ potential with the addition of gaussian bumps.
-We consider different temperatures, ranging from relatively high to comparable to the depth of the potential's barriers, controlling the amplitude of fluctuations.
+In Sec. \ref{sec:Sol Flow} we present numerical solutions to the flow equations for three types of potential: a simple polynomial one, an unequal LJ type potential and a ``rugged'' potential consisting of an underlying harmonic $x^2$ potential with the addition of six Gaussian bumps and dips.
+We also consider different temperatures, effectively controlling the strength of thermal fluctuations compared to the classical force.
 Naturally, we find that the end results of the flow equations differ, with higher temperatures resulting in potentials that carry less memory of the bare potentials' morphology.
-Using the obtained effective potentials $V_{k\rightarrow 0}$ we evaluate the mean position of the particle $\left\langle x \right\rangle$ and its variance $\left\langle x^2 \right\rangle-\left\langle x \right\rangle^2$ at equilibrium and find excellent agreement with the exact results from the equilibrium Boltzman distribution.
-This confirms that the numerical solution of the LPA flow equation is accurate for the the wide variety of potential shapes we have considered, at least around the minima of the effective potentials.
+In section \ref{sec:Equilibrium Res} the numerical solution of the LPA flow equation accurately reproduces static equilibrium quantities, as it should.
+We also examine the characteristic decay behaviour of the connected 2-point function $\left\langle x(0)x(t) \right\rangle$ or covariance at equilibrium by utilizing both the effective potential $V_{k\rightarrow 0}$ and the WFR function $Z_{k\rightarrow 0}$ and find good agreement with exact results down to relatively low temperatures when deviations start becoming pronounced.